Chair: J. William Straus;

-Professors: John H. Long, Jr., Nancy Jo Pokrywka, Margaret Ronsheim, Mark A. Schlessman, Kathleen M. Susman;
+Professors: John H. Long, Jr., Nancy Jo Pokrywka, Margaret Ronsheim, Mark A. Schlessman, Kathleen M. Susman (and Associate Dean of the Faculty);

 Associate Professors: Lynn Christenson, Kelli A. Duncan David Justin Esteban, Jennifer Kennell, Jodi Schwarz, J. William Straus;